Summer Scholar Program

-The Department of Orthopedic Surgery and Musculoskeletal Science at Children’s Mercy is offering a summer research experience to 2 medical students with an interest in orthopedic surgery.
+The Department of Orthopedic Surgery at Children’s Mercy is offering a summer research experience to 2 medical students with an interest in orthopedic surgery.
 This program allows the students to build critical skills to be a successful clinician, through education about and participation in the research process.
 Additionally, this program allows promising medical students to the exposure to the fields of pediatric and adolescent orthopedic surgery and sports medicine.
 The research projects performed address important clinical questions that affect the musculoskeletal health of the children and adolescent patients.

 - Provide education and experience in the depth and breadth of the research process early in the student’s career.